• Skip to main content

 Tea Makes You Poop: Final Thoughts

 All tea has some type of laxative properties for the reasons explained above.
 But tea made from the actual tea plant does not have strong laxative properties.
-Much less so that coffee, for instance.
+Among those, matcha has the strongest laxative effect, but still much less so than coffee, for instance.

 But the herbal teas mentioned in this article do.
 If you find yourself backed up and in need of relief, give one of them a try.
 It is generally much more peasant than using a medicinal laxative.